ghacks Technology News

 Fport Maps Ports To Applications

 Fport is a portable command line utility that will report all open TCP and UDP ports to the user.
-The port analyzer maps each open port to an application to distinguish itself from the netstat -an command in Windows which otherwise would provide the same amount of information.
+The port analyzer maps each open port to an application which distinguishes it from the netstat -an command in Windows which otherwise provides the same level of detail and information.

-What this means is that Fport will basically display all open ports and the applications that use them for their connection.
+What this means is that Fport will display all open ports and the applications that use them for connections.
 This makes it very easy to find unauthorized connections by simply verifying the applications one by one.

 Fport has to be launched from the command line or a batch script.
 It will display all open ports and their applications if it is executed without switches.
 The following switches are available: